 Hillsborough Beautification Foundation (HBF) is a non-profit organization dedicated to the beautification of the Town of Hillsborough.
 Located on the San Francisco Peninsula in California, HBF raises funds and provides organization, leadership and education for the purposes of planting, improving, and contributing to the maintenance of parks, school grounds, and other civic projects.
-HBF has the full support of the Town Council as Hillsborough has a limited budget for the maintenance of town properties and public spaces and does not have a Parks & Recreation Department.
+HBF has the full support of the Town Council as Hillsborough has a limited budget for the maintenance of town properties and public spaces and does not have a Parks Department.

 To date, HBF has completed approximately 75 projects, including traffic islands, school landscaping, parks, town entrance and street signs, gardens at Town Hall and the District Office, restoration of historic gates and the creation of the Harvest Garden.